Google

 [What's This?]

-Today, you are likely to spend a great deal of time driving to a factory outlet looking to buy either a green and yellow striped sweater vest or a Boston Red Sox baseball cap.
-Be on the lookout for the last item on a shelf.
+Today, you are likely to spend a great deal of time flipping through mail order catalogs wanting to buy either a key chain with a built-in flashlight and panic button or a green and yellow striped sweater vest.
+Be on the lookout for bottles of barbeque sauce that act TOO innocent.

 Your Complete Scope